Tag: eastern

 Bill Luby, First Baseman, Hartford Senators, 1903.

-Before the 1904 season, Thomas Reilly was elected Mayor of Meriden.
-Then he sold his shares in the Hartford club to William J. Tracy.
+Before the 1904 season, Thomas Reilly was elected Mayor of Meriden and sold his shares in the Hartford club to William J. Tracy.
 As sole owner of the Senators (and later President of the Connecticut League), Tracy appointed his friend and Bristol-based barber John E. Kennedy as manager.
-The only man to reappear from the previous season was second baseman Bert Daly.
-New players like Bill Foxen, Bill Karns and Tom Bannon entered the fold.
-The Senators had a losing record (53-61), and Hartford’s decades-long championship drought continued.
+The only regular to reappear the following season was second baseman Bert Daly.
+Bill Foxen, Bill Karns and Tom Bannon entered the fold but the Senators had a losing record (53-61).

 William Tracy, Owner, Hartford Senators, 1904.